raystack/raccoon/README.md

 ```

 **Run Docker Compose**
 You can also use `docker-compose` on this repo.
 The `docker-compose` provides raccoon along with Kafka setup.
-Make sure to adjust the `.env` config to point to that kafka `PUBLISHER_KAFKA_CLIENT_BOOTSTRAP_SERVERS=kafka:9092`.
 Then, run the following command.
 ```sh
 # Run raccoon along with kafka setup
 $ make docker-run